Ultimaker/GCodeGenerator/README.md

 # GCodeGenerator
 Python library to generate gcode for Ultimaker 3D printers.
+:warning: This repository is only for this library, not scripts that use this to create gcode.
+Store those scripts in your project specific repositories.

 ```python
 from gcode_generator import GCodeGenerator